University of Cambridge: Student newspapers and radio

 Cambridge's oldest student newspaper is Varsity.
 Established in 1947, notable figures who have edited the newspaper include Jeremy Paxman, BBC media editor Amol Rajan, and Vogue international editor Suzy Menkes.
 The student newspaper also has featured the early writings of Zadie Smith, who appeared in Varsitys literary anthology offshoot The Mays, Robert Webb, Tristram Hunt, and Tony Wilson.

 Varsity has a circulation of 9,000 and is the only student publication published weekly.
-News stories from Varsity have appeared in The Guardian, The Times, The Sunday Times, The Daily Telegraph, The Independent, and i.
+News stories from Varsity have appeared in The Guardian, The Times, The Sunday Times, The Daily Telegraph, The Independent and The i Paper.

 Other student publications include The Cambridge Student, which is funded by Cambridge Students' Union and is published fortnightly, The Tab, and The Mays Founded by two University of Cambridge students in 2009, The Tab is an online media outlet featuring light-hearted features content.
 The Mays is a literary anthology including student prose, poetry, and visual art from both University of Cambridge and Oxford students.
 Founded in 1992 by three Cambridge students, the anthology publishes once a year and is overseen by Varsity Publications Ltd., the same body responsible for Varsity.
 Another literary journal, Notes, is published roughly twice per term.
 Additionally, many colleges have their own student-run publications.

 The student radio station, Cam FM, is run jointly by University of Cambridge and Anglia Ruskin University students.
 The station holds an FM licence (frequency 97.2 MHz), and hosts a mixture of music, talk, and sports shows.